 Ask neighbours, friends and family to call if they see the person alone.

-Keep a recent, close-up photo and updated medical information on hand to give to police.
+Keep a recent, close-up photo and updated medical information on hand to give to the police.

 Know your neighbourhood.
 Pinpoint dangerous areas near the home, such as bodies of water, open stairwells, dense foliage, tunnels, bus stops and roads with heavy traffic.